SathisPandy2108/FaceDetection-using-HaarCascadeFrontalFace/README.md

    python facedetection.py
    ```

 2. The script will activate your webcam and start detecting faces in real time.
-Press `q` to quit the application.
+Press `Esc` to quit the application.

 ## Code Explanation